Corne173/IoT_Energy_Logger/Tests/ESP Connection test/Esp8266-lwmqtt/README.md

     SSID:       AutoConnectAP
     Password:   password

-Got to the browser enter `192.168.4.1` and select your network.
+Go to the browser and enter `192.168.4.1`.
+Select your network from the list and enter the password.
 Check your terminal for status.
+LED should start flashing meaning it is successfully transmitting data.